Jill Corey: Biography

 At the home of the only owner of a tape recorder in town, with trains going by in the background and no accompaniment, she made a tape recording to demonstrate her singing skills to the outside show business world.
 The tape came to the attention of Mitch Miller, who headed the artists & repertory section at Columbia Records.
 He normally received over 100 record demos a week, and this one, with a 17-year-old girl and its train background, would not have been likely to gain his attention.

 He telephoned her in Avonmore, and the next morning she flew to New York to be heard by Miller in a more normal studio setting.
 Miller had Life Magazine send over reporters and photographers, and had her audition with Arthur Godfrey and Dave Garroway.
 The Life photographers reenacted her signing a contract with Columbia, and all this happened in a single day, with her headed back to Avonmore that night.

 Both Garroway and Godfrey called her, and it was her choice to pick one; she picked Garroway, who took the name Jill Corey out of a telephone book.
 Within six weeks the Life article, with a cover picture and seven pages, came out.
 Jill Corey became the youngest star ever at the Copacabana nightclub, where she was hit on by Frank Sinatra, and had numerous hit records.
 Even so, in May 1956, Billboard described Corey as a performer who "hasn't made it big" despite the amount of publicity she received.

-Corey was a regular on the television variety programs Robert Q's Matinee (1950–1956) The Dave Garroway Show (1953–1954), and the 1958–1959 version of Your Hit Parade.
+Corey was a regular on the television variety programs Robert Q's Matinee (1950–1956), The Dave Garroway Show (1953–1954), and the 1958–1959 version of Your Hit Parade.
 She was co-host of Music on Ice, a variety program on NBC (1960).

 She also worked on television with Ed Sullivan.
-In 1956 she became a regular on Johnny Carson's CBS-network comedy-variety show from California.
-In addition, she had her own syndicated radio and television shows, like The Jill Corey Show hosted by the National Guard Bureau, the Jill Corey Sings radio show, and episodes of "Stop the Music" radio show.
+In 1956 she became a regular on Johnny Carson's CBS-network comedy-variety show, replacing Carson's wife as the female singer.
+In addition, she had her own syndicated radio and television shows, like The Jill Corey Show hosted by the National Guard Bureau, the Jill Corey Sings radio show, and episodes of Stop the Music radio show.
 She also appeared at a Delta Gamma gathering in 1957, where she sang and greeted guests.
 She is known for her cover of a French song, "Let It Be Me", in 1957 for Columbia Records and her 1956 song, Egghead, which focuses on "failed masculinity" of an egghead.
 In 1959 she starred in a feature-length musical film for Columbia Pictures, entitled Senior Prom, which was co-produced by Moe Howard of The Three Stooges.

-A two-CD compilation of her complete singles was released in June 2015 by Jasmin Records.
+A two-CD compilation of her complete singles was released in June 2015 by Jasmine Records.